curateteaching/digitalpedagogy/keywords/visualization.md

 * Source URL: [http://lkleincourses.lmc.gatech.edu/data13/schedule/](http://lkleincourses.lmc.gatech.edu/data13/schedule/)
 * Creator and Affiliation: Lauren Klein (Georgia Tech)

 Though not solely on visualization, Lauren Klein’s syllabus touches on a many essential topics related to uses of data in the digital humanities.
 Several topics explore the relationship between facts and data, there’s an overview of major kinds of visualization, and she addresses cultural and social issues that arise from data (from art to surveillance).
-Elsewhere Klein has also explored the way the history of visualization has been presented and possible alternative histories (see for instance her [talk to the 3DH project](https://lecture2go.uni-hamburg.de/l2go/-/get/v/19629) where she examines the [Speculative Designs project](http://dhlab.lmc.gatech.edu/speculative-designs/) which is recovering the work of Elizabeth Peabody).
+Elsewhere Klein has also explored the way the history of visualization has been presented and possible alternative histories (see for instance her [talk to the 3DH project](https://lecture2go.uni-hamburg.de/l2go/-/get/v/19629)).

 Interspersed with the academic readings of the syllabus are several excerpts of fiction, such as *Minority Report*, *The Matrix*, and *Gattaca*.
 Students might be asked to reflect, with specific examples, on how data visualization depicted in popular culture might influence how we consider visualization for research and teaching in the humanities.